b0nes164/GPUPrefixSums/README.md

 ## Hiding GPU Memory Latency
-Unlike CPU’s which hide their memory latency through relatively large caches and branch prediction, GPU's employ massive amounts of memory bandwith to saturate SM's with data.
-Instead memory latency is hiddent through a combination of *occupancy* and careful use of registers and shared memory.
+Unlike CPU’s which hide their memory latency through relatively large caches and branch prediction, GPU's employ massive amounts of memory bandwith to saturate SM's with data, and hide their memory latency through a combination of *occupancy* and careful use of registers and shared memory.

 ### Occupancy:
 Each SM can host multiple active warps simultaneously, typically up to 32 or 64, and the number of warps hosted is known as the *occupancy* rate.
 However a typical SM has only 2 - 4 warp scheduling units, meaning that only 2 -4 of those hosted warps are being executed at any given time.
 This allows the SM execute "ready" warps while others are waiting to read/write data back to global memory.
 With sufficient arithmetic pressure and/or occupancy, the entire read/write time can be hidden by the work of other warps.
 Under ideal circumstances, memory latency is fully hidden by the computational work of the warps, or the memory bandwidth is fully saturated.